 Patient list data quality checks are carried out to reduce the number of patients incorrectly registered with GP practices.
 The checks ensure that details held on PDS/Spine are accurate.
 There are many reasons to ensure practice lists are current and accurate; it helps to ensure that patients are included in relevant screening programmes and ensures that practices are paid correctly for the number of registered patients they have.

 The data quality checks are managed by the Primary Care Support England (PCSE) Registrations team on behalf of NHS England.

-The process checks the following six groups:
+The process checks the following five groups:

 PCSE compile a separate patient list for each group and send these to either the GP or a letter to the patient directly requesting that the registration details are confirmed.
 Upon the return of information, PCSE will either:

 PCSE is required to carry out routine data quality checks on the patient details it maintains.
 The request contains details of patients our records show are registered with your practice.
 Your practice is required to confirm whether or not the details held are accurate.
 The guidance supplied will help you to complete the information requested.
 It is important that your practice responds in order to ensure that eligible patients can be contacted for routine screening, and that payments based on patient registration data are accurate.

 Once all actions are complete for this patient list data quality check, the PCSE team will make further contact with your practice again to request confirmation of patient registration data for other cohorts of patients.
 This is in line with the NHS England policy.